Statement of Faith

 Matthew 28:18-20; Acts 1:8

-Lighthouse believes in the Genesis account of Creation; that is the literal and not figurative.
+Lighthouse believes in the Genesis account of Creation, that it is literal and not figurative.
 God made man in His own image and likeness.
-Creation was not a matter of evolutionary change over time from one species to another - from a lower form of life to a higher - but was created directly by God to bring forth only after their "kind" Creation is the general revelation of God that clearly evidences that there is an all-powerful Creator-God, leaving man without excuse.
+Creation was not a matter of evolutionary change over time from one species to another —from a lower form of life to a higher— but was created directly by God to bring forth only after their “kind”.
+Creation is the general revelation of God that clearly evidences that there is an all-powerful Creator-God, leaving man without excuse.

 Genesis 1:26-27; Exodus 20:11; John 1:1-3; Colossians 1:16-17; Genesis 1:11, 24; Hebrews 11:3; Romans 1:19-20; Psalm 19:1-3